EAS-project-oy/eas-eu-compliance/readme.txt

 3. No worries about OSS or IOSS reporting to authorities, everything is done by us.

 == Changelog ==

+= 1.4.44 =

+* Fixed bugs in the front end UI
+* New feature implemented.
+Combined WooCommerce VAT calculation engine and EAS EU compliance Engine, that gives flexible configuration of Taxes.

 = 1.4.38 =